Antarctica’s ozone issue

 The state of the ozone layer matters for a number of reasons, but two are worth expanding in the context of global environmental change.

-Firstly, if the ozone layer were to continue to degrade (and if such trends were to spread) human animal, and plant DNA would be damaged by the harsh UVB rays that would normally be minimised significantly by the ozone layer in the stratosphere.
-Consequences of environmental change of this nature could be catastrophic for societies across the world.
+Firstly, if the ozone layer were to continue to degrade human animal, and plant DNA would be damaged by the harsh UVB rays that would normally be minimised significantly by the ozone layer.
+E

-For this reason, the banning of CFCs in aerosols and the gradual repairing of the Antarctic ozone hole over the last 30 years is a monumental success and a testimony to international cooperation over environmental matters.
+For this reason, the banning of CFCs in aerosols and the gradual repairing of the Antarctic ozone hole over the last 30 years is a monumental success – a testimony to international cooperation

-Antarctica and its climate are integrally linked to the rest of Earth’s climate system.
-Changes in fluxes, flows and trends on the continent and in the Southern Ocean are significant globally, largely due to the threats of significant sea-level rise if mass and rapid melting were to take place.
+Antarctica’s climate is integrally linked to the rest of Earth’s climate system.
+Changes in the fluxes, flows and trends of cooling and warming on the continent and in the Southern Ocean are significant globally, largely due to the threats of significant sea-level rise if mass and rapid melting were to take place.
 The warming temperatures being felt on the Antarctic Peninsula and West Antarctica are increasingly well documented: threats of rising temperatures on the continent, when combined with certain areas of new research regarding a repairing ozone hole and its link to the continent’s weather patterns, are alarming.

 The key potentiality worrying some scientists is the potential for a reversal of the trend seen across the last 30 years which has seen the ozone hole creating negative radiative forcing and a ‘delayed breakup of the stratospheric polar vortex‘, keeping the continent isolated, harsh and cold.